Romanization (cultural): De-Romanization

-The regions of Levant and Mesopotamia were re-Semiticized by the Arab conquests of the Rashidun and the Umayyad Caliphates and into the Abbasid Caliphate after centuries of Roman rule.
+The regions of Levant and Mesopotamia were re-Semiticized by the Muslim conquests of the Rashidun and the Umayyad Caliphates and into the Abbasid Caliphate after centuries of Roman rule.
 The conquests reversed the Romanization and the Hellenization of the native Semitic peoples.

 Slavic migrations to the Balkans also contributed to the de-Romanization of the Balkans, and the rapid demographic spread of the Slavs was followed by a population exchange, mixing and language shift to and from Slavic.

+Anglo-Saxon settlement of Britain contributed to the de-Romanization of Great Britain, that underwent a process of anglicisation.